fish-shell/fish-shell/doc_src/cmds/path.rst

 Unlike ``realpath`` or ``path resolve``, it does not make the paths absolute.
 It also does not resolve any symlinks.
 As such it can operate on non-existent paths.

+Leading "./" components are usually removed.
+But when a path starts with ``-``, ``path normalize`` will add it instead to avoid confusion with options.

 It returns 0 if any normalization was done, i.e. any given path wasn't in canonical form.

 Examples